kingcars/mxr-stack-workshop/README.md

 ## Instructions

 Here we have a basic version of a `Todos` application.
-The basic pieces for a functional application are already provided, but we need to tie everything together by creating machine states, adding state transitions and updating/creating mobx-state-tree models.
+The basic pieces for a functional application are already provided, but we need to tie everything together by creating machine states, adding state transitions and updating/creating Mobx State Tree models.
 By the end, we should be able to:

 - Load Todos from a mock API call
 - Add Todos